-Updated on 03.25.2019 – Please note: this article is part of a series of pieces about delay stompboxes.
-We already published three other articles in the series, one focused on basic analog delay pedals, one on pedals emulating the Binson Echorec delay and another one on basic analog delays.
-Look out for more articles about delay coming out in the next few weeks!
+Updated on 11.06.2019 – Please note: this article is part of a series of pieces about delay stompboxes.
+We already published four other articles in the series, one focused on multi-mode digital delay pedals, one on basic analog delay pedals, one on the pedals emulating the Binson Echorec delay, and another one on the best affordable and used delay pedals.
+Look out for more articles about delay coming out in the next few months!

 So the budget is tight, the space on your board is little, and you desperately need a delay pedal.